telefonicaid/fiware-orion/doc/manuals/user/ngsiv2_implementation_notes.md

   but the registration is always active, even when the value is `inactive`.
 Please see [this issue](https://github.com/telefonicaid/fiware-orion/issues/3108) about it.

+According to NGSIv2 specification:

+> A NGSIv2 server implementation may implement query or update forwarding to context information sources.

+The way in which Orion implements such forwarding is as follows:

 Orion implements an additional field `legacyForwarding` (within `provider`) not included in NGSIv2 specification.
 If the value of `legacyForwarding` is `true` then NGSIv1-based query/update will be used for forwarding requests associated to that registration.
 However, for the time being, NGSIv2-based